Shopify/theme-tools/packages/vscode-extension/README.md

 - `"themeCheck.checkOnChange": boolean`, (default: `true`) makes it so theme check runs on file change.
 - `"themeCheck.checkOnSave": boolean`, (default: `true`) makes it so theme check runs on file save.

-### Deprecated configuration

-If you still want to use the Ruby `theme-check-language-server`, you may use the following deprecated settings:

-- `"shopifyLiquid.legacyMode": boolean`, (default: `false`) when true, will use the Ruby `theme-check-language-server`.
-- `"shopifyLiquid.languageServerPath": string`, (optional) a path to the `theme-check-language-server` executable.
-Has higher priority than `shopifyLiquid.shopifyCLIPath`.
-- `"shopifyLiquid.shopifyCLIPath": string`, (optional, Unix-only) a path to the `shopify` executable.
-- `"themeCheck.onlySingleFileChecks": boolean`, (default: `false`) makes it so theme check only runs single file checks for the files that are open.

 ## License

 MIT.